Skip to content

 How much do home inspectors make in Maryland?

-As of 2022, the average price for a home inspection in Maryland was $472.
+The average price for a home inspection in Maryland is $472.
 A full-time home inspector who does 100 home inspections per year could expect to make a salary of nearly $50,000.
-However, many full-time home inspectors can do more than 100 inspections per year, and add-ons such as radon, mold, and sewer scope will increase revenue.
+However, many full-time home inspectors can do more than 100 inspections per year, and add-on services such as radon, mold, and sewer scope will increase revenue.

 What insurance do I need as a home inspector?